How to spend 2 days in London on a budget: ultimate itinerary and lots of useful tips to plan everything on your own!

 One of our readers suggested you visit also the National Portrait Gallery, in case the National Gallery is too crowded.
 It’s tucked just around the corner from it.
 On the other side of the street you can visit St. Martins in the Fields Church, where you can eventually also have a nice coffee or a snack at their Cafe in the Crypt.

-In case you want to do it at a later hour, maybe for an evening ride (here you can check the times), the nearest tube to the London Eye is Waterloo, served by the Bakerloo (brown), Jubilee (grey), Northern (black) and Waterloo & city (green) lines.
+In case you want to do it at a later hour, maybe for an evening ride, the nearest tube to the London Eye is Waterloo, served by the Bakerloo (brown), Jubilee (grey), Northern (black) and Waterloo & city (green) lines.

 Whether you decided to ride The London Eye or not, after lunch you should walk back towards Westminster Abbey.
 It’s a walk of about 15 minutes.